Shaqoo/HNGTAsk2/HNG/README.md

 2.  **Build the Docker image:**
     From the root of the solution directory (`HNGTAsk2`), run the following command:
+    From the root of the solution directory (`HNGTAsk2`), where the `Dockerfile` is located, run the following command:
     ```sh
     docker build -t hng-string-analyzer .
     ```